gfrances/pubs/2015-icaps-combined-task-motion-planning/index.md

 ## Reference

 	@inproceedings{ferrermestres2015,
-		author = "Ferrer-Mestres, Jonathan and Franc{\`e}s, Guillem and Geffner, Hector", title = "Planning with State Constraints and its Application to Combined Task and Motion Planning", booktitle = "PlanRob - Workshop on Planning and Robotics, 25th International Conference on Automated Planning and Scheduling (ICAPS)", pages = "13--22",
+		author = "Ferrer-Mestres, J. and Franc{\`e}s, G. and Geffner, H.", title = "Planning with State Constraints and its Application to Combined Task and Motion Planning", booktitle = "PlanRob - Workshop on Planning and Robotics, 25th Int.
+Conf. on Automated Planning and Scheduling", pages = "13--22",
 		year = "2015"
 	}